Kubernetes 1.14 - Welcoming Windows workloads now

 kubectl Plugin Mechanism is now classified as Stable

 The kubectl plugin system allows developers to publish custom subcommands that take the form of standalone binaries.
 These subcommands can be used to extend kubectl with new functionality.
 Plugins need to have the prefix kubectl- and exist in the Users $PATH

 Local Persistent Volumes is now GA

 This enhancement makes locally attached storage available as a persistent volume.
 Databases and distributed file systems are the ideal primary use cases for this feature.
 Local storage is faster and better performing than remote or networked disks and is typically cheaper.

 One interesting feature of moving to Beta is PID limiting.
 Since Process IDs are a fundamental resource on Linux when running a large number of pods it's sometimes trivial to hit the task limit without actually hitting any other resource limits.
 This can cause the host machine to become unstable.
 Admins need a mechanism to ensure pod workloads don’t exhaust PIDs and prevent host daemons (Kubelet, kubeproxy, and the container runtime) from running.
 Additionally, it’s important to limit PIDs among pods to ensure a limited impact on other workloads on that node.

 Admins can now provide PID isolation between pods by setting defaults to the number of PIDs per pod.
 Node to Pod isolation is also possible as an alpha feature by reserving a number of allocatable PIDs to pods in that node.

 A few more notable features

-Pod priority and preemptiongives the Kubernetes scheduler another parameter to control pod scheduling by enabling scheduling more critical pods first when the cluster is hitting resource limits.
-Less important pods can be pre-empted and removed to make room for the higher priority pods.
-Relative importance is decided by the priority.
+Pod priority and preemption give the Kubernetes scheduler another parameter to control pod scheduling by enabling the scheduling of more critical pods first when the cluster is hitting resource limits.
+Less important pods can be pre-empted and removed to make room for the higher-priority pods.
+Relative importance is decided by priority.